-NFL Playoff Picture: Saints Grab First Spot – Other Clinching Scenarios In Week 13
+NFL Playoff Picture: Saints Grab First Spot — Other Clinching Scenarios In Week 13

 - Patriots tie + Steelers loss + Colts loss

 The loss to the Saints already eliminated the Falcons from any possible chance of a playoff spot, but two others are already out as well.
-The Detroit Lions and winless Cincinnati Bengals are already out too, but more could be mathematically eliminated before Week 13 is all said and done.
+The Detroit Lions and winless Cincinnati Bengals are already out, too, but more could be mathematically eliminated before Week 13 is all said and done.

-By the end of this weekend of NFL action, a number of other teams could find themselves totally eliminated from playoff contention: New York Giants, Washington Redskins, Arizona Cardinals, Tampa Bay Buccaneers, Denver Broncos, and Miami Dolphins
+By the end of this weekend of NFL action, a number of other teams could find themselves totally eliminated from playoff contention, including the New York Giants, Washington Redskins, Arizona Cardinals, Tampa Bay Buccaneers, Denver Broncos, and Miami Dolphins

 Delivered To Your INBOX